-The term hypo-allergenic is typically used in reference to breeds such as the Havanese that appear to have a lower incidence of provoking allergic reactions.
-There are many people who love dogs and long for a pet but suffer from allergies.
-Hypoallergenic dogs are great for allergy sufferers because they either do not shed or shed very little, making them less likely to cause a serious reaction in owners.
-Hypoallergenic dogs come in all shapes and sizes, so there are plenty of breeds to choose from.
+Hypoallergenic dog breeds are great for allergy sufferers because they either do not shed or shed very little, making them less likely to cause a serious reaction in owners.
+The term hypo-allergenic is typically used about breeds such as the Havanese that appear to have a lower incidence of provoking allergic reactions.
+Many people love dogs and long for a pet but suffer from allergies.
+Hypoallergenic dogs come in all shapes and sizes, so there are plenty of breeds to choose from them.

 15. Bichon Frise

 The origin of the poodle is disputed.
-Encyclopædia Britannica traces the origin of the poodle in Germany where it was known as the Pudelhund.
+Encyclopædia Britannica traces the origin of the poodle in Germany, where it was known as the Pudelhund.
 The poodle comes in three different sizes like Standard Poodle, Miniature Poodle and Toy Poodle.
 Poodles are often cited as a hypoallergenic dog breed.
-In addition, most poodles are frequently brushed and bathed to keep them looking their best.
+Also, most poodles are frequently brushed and bathed to keep them looking their best.

 Read also: Top 10 benefits of having a Toy Poodle

 The Chinese crested comes in two varieties, with and without fur, born in the same litter: the Powderpuff and the Hairless.
 The Chinese crested dog is a hairless breed of dog.
 Some believed the breed originated in Africa and was called the African Hairless Terrier in several 19th Century Texts.
 The Powderpuff is not affected by many of the congenital diseases found in other toy breeds.

 12. Standard Schnauzer

 The Standard Schnauzer is a dog breed that originated in Germany in the 15th and 16th centuries.
 The Standard schnauzer makes a loyal family dog with guardian instincts.
 Standard Schnauzers are always pepper and salt or less commonly black, with a stiff and wiry hair coat on the body similar to other wirehaired breeds.